 In rare cases first year students may sign up for an independent study with a faculty member as one of the four courses.
-As of fall 2010, the university allows Ph.D. students to register for doctoral courses only during the first two years of study.
+The university allows Ph.D. students to freely register for doctoral courses only during the first two years of study.
+In their third year and beyond, Ph.D. students are limited to register for one doctoral course per quarter.
 Thus, students should be careful that registering for an independent study does not preclude them from taking a course that is critical for their doctoral studies.
-In all cases, independent studies must be approved by the marketing Ph.D. coordinator and no more than one independent study may be taken in a quarter.
+In all cases, a marketing Ph.D. coordinator must approve independent studies and no more than one independent study may be taken in a quarter.